Aurelianis/PRPScript/README.md

 ## Install PRP

 You can use any mod manager for this.
-I'm familiar with Vortex, so I'll be using that for examples.
+I'm familiar with Vortex, so any examples will be for Vortex.

 Install [Previsibines Repair Pack (PRP)](https://www.nexusmods.com/fallout4/mods/46403) Vortex will come up with a notification stating there are multiple plugins.
 Enable all.
 PPF.esm is a master file that contains fixes.
 PRP.esp is an ESL flagged esp that regenerates previsibines based on changes made in PPF.esm.<br>